-Your baby is now almost the size of a bean or similar to that of a blueberry.
-7 weeks pregnancy can leave you with surreal feeling of joy and contentment.
-7 weeks pregnancy triggers a lot of symptoms and out of them some may be real harsh on you - throughout your pregnancy.
+Your baby is now almost the size of a bean or similar to that of blueberry.
+7 weeks pregnancy can leave you with the surreal feeling of joy and contentment.
+7 weeks pregnancy triggers a lot of symptoms and out of them, some may be really harsh on you - throughout your pregnancy.
 Here is a list of some prominent 7-week pregnancy symptoms.

 During 7-week pregnancy you may experience a sudden change in your food choices.
 You may feel like giving up at fried or oily food items at one moment and crave for some weird food at another moment.
 Food aversions are a natural way to keep you away from perils of foods, which can put yours and baby’s health at risk when you are 7 weeks pregnant.

-During first trimester of your pregnancy you may feel an urge to pee more frequently.
-Tough you probably don’t look pregnant at week 7 pregnancies but the reason behind frequent urination may be an increased size of your uterus.
+During the first trimester of your pregnancy, you may feel an urge to pee more frequently.
+Though you probably don’t look pregnant at week 7 pregnancies the reason behind frequent urination may be increased size of your uterus.

-Mood swings forms the most interesting part of your pregnancy.
+Mood swings form the most interesting part of your pregnancy.
 The tides of hormonal changes occurring in your body are actually the reason, which makes you emotional now and then.

 There are a lot of things happening inside your uterus and the baby is making continuous attempts to grow rapidly.
 Before your baby grows big enough to make movements, you may feel a generous amount of cramping during 7 Weeks pregnancy.
 Your cervix may be highly sensitive when you are 7 weeks pregnant and may experience a little spotting along with the abdominal cramps similar to menstrual cramps.
-A severe pain and heavy blood flow similar to that of menstrual bleeding can be a warning sign of pregnancy related issues.
-In this case you should not wait for long and consult your medical supervisor at the earliest.
+Severe pain and heavy blood flow similar to that of menstrual bleeding can be a warning sign of pregnancy-related issues.
+In this case, you should not wait for long and consult your medical supervisor at the earliest.